theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 UNIX is a family of operating systems descended from an operating system developed at Bell Labs in the 1970s.[@kernighan1984, p. vii.]
 Its original headline feature was the ability to provide robust multi-user support in a way that clearly delineated user ownership of files to prevent conflicts.[@kernighan1984, p.
 1.]
 It eventually became a kind of standard: POSIX, the Portable Operating System Interface.[@robbins2005, pp. 1-7.]
 Today, MacOS and various forms of Linux and BSD are the most commonly used UNIXes.
 They form the backbone of the internet.
 Most servers run some form of UNIX.

 UNIX OS's share a common structural feature: they consist of a kernel and a shell.
 A shell is a textual interface for users to the kernel of the OS.
-The shell is a command interpreter.
+More precisely, the shell is a command interpreter.
 It provides a prompt and a command language allowing the user to issue written commands to the kernel and to orchestrate the operation of many programs simultaneously.
-Although there are many different shells available to a user, most implement some substantial portion of the POSIX standard, which means that a user who learns one shell can usually apply that knowledge to any UNIX installation.
-The tools discussed in this presentation are as standard as possible and should be available for any UNIX system.
+Although there are many different shells available to a user, most implement some substantial portion of the POSIX standard, which means that a user who learns one shell's commands can usually apply that knowledge to any UNIX installation.
+The tools discussed in this presentation should be available, if not pre-installed, for any UNIX system.

 On modern desktop and laptop computers with a window-based graphical user interface, the user accesses the shell through a terminal emulator program, which provides a place in which to issue commands via the shell and to receive output from those commands.
 Commands are issued to the shell as lines of plain text.
 This constitutes the Command Line Interface (CLI).
 We will be extracting information from pdf files and manipulating it at the command line using the tools `pdfgrep`{.bash}, `grep`{.bash}, `awk`{.bash}, and `lualatex`{.bash}.^[Other forms of \LaTeX, such as `pdflatex`{.bash} and `xelatex`{.bash} will serve just as well.]
-Some information about how to install `pdfgrep`{.bash} via common package managers and `lualatex`{.bash} as part of a \TeX distribution is provided in the acommpanying repository.
+Some information about how to install `pdfgrep`{.bash} via common package managers and `lualatex`{.bash} as part of a \TeX{} distribution is provided in the acommpanying repository.
 The tools `grep`{.bash} and `awk`{.bash} are already included in any POSIX compliant environment.
 Any standard shell may be used.
 My examples will use `zsh`{.bash}, the default in MacOS.

 One important feature of UNIX tools is their composability.
 They can be chained together into a pipeline to achieve a series of transformations producing the desired result.
 Textual information flows through UNIX commands like water flows through a pipe.

 ## Key Concepts: PDF Page Labels and Regular Expressions

-The heart of this workflow turns on two key concepts: pdf page labels and regular expressions.
-Such regexes, as they are called will not receive their own tutorial here, but simple examples in the demonstration portion will illustrate how they are used.
+This workflow turns on two key concepts: pdf page labels and regular expressions.
+Such regexes are too complicated to receive a full tutorial in this presentation, but simple examples in the demonstration portion will illustrate how they are used.
 Resources for further study are available in the associated github repository.
 In essence, a regex is a plain text string that represents a pattern.
 A regex engine evaluates that string and finds all the strings in the source document that match the pattern.
 As originally conceived, regexes are used by a tool such as `grep`{.bash} to search one or more plain text files.
-The tool `pdfgrep`{.bash} is a free and open-source variant of `grep`{.bash} that makes it possible to search a pdf file.
+The tool `pdfgrep`{.bash} is a free and open-source variant of `grep`{.bash} that makes it possible to search one or more pdf files.
 Like `grep`{.bash} the `pdfgrep`{.bash} tool is given a regex and one or more source files and outputs all the matches, along with useful context for the match: for instance, the filename of the source file in which the match occurs and the pdf page label of the page on which the match occurs.

 Page labels are a form of metadata in a pdf file that are displayed by most pdf viewing software, such as MacOS `Preview.app`{.bash} or KDE `Okular`{.bash}.
 They usually indicate a digital text's logical page number corresponding to its printed original.
 As in a printed text, cover pages, frontmatter, body, and backmatter can have distinct pagination.
 Thus, frontmatter might be paginated with lowercase roman numerals, while the body might have arabic numerals.
 As a result, a given page might, in absolute terms, be the seventh page in a pdf document, but be labeled with the number 2 because it has been preceded by a cover page and pages i-iv of frontmatter.
 The PDF Association describes these labels as "an optional descriptive label of a page that is commonly presented on-screen.
 This is in contrast to the integer page index used internally in PDF files."[@pdfassociation2025] Such labels are useful for working with a digital version in concert with its printed *Vorlage*.

-Correspondence to the printed original is key to this workflow.
+Correspondence to the printed original is what makes `pdfgrep`{.bash} searches useful.
 If the labels of the scanned pdf correspond correctly to the printed original, the list of matches produced by `pdfgrep`{.bash} can easily be looked up in either the digital or printed version.
 Moreover, PDF viewer software typically provides a keyboard shortcut to jump directly to a specified page label, a feature that is important when scanned files run to hundreds of pages and lack other forms of navigable structure.

 Unfortunately, a dumb scan of the printed original needs the page labels added, and most free viewers provide limited functionality, or none at all, for editing page label metadata or page order.
 Hence the first step in the workflow is to repaginate using \LaTeX.
 We turn now to the workflow.